Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ![](https://media.retroachievements.org/Badge/153506.png) [Boss XIV (10)](https://retroachievements.org/achievement/108451)
 _Defeat Hel Servants in Dark Tower of Xervah_
+* The boss fight can be a bit of a pain as they can resurrect each other.
+The trick is to whittle down their health until you can kill them in a single round.
+Most Great Magics deals AOE damage if you need a boost.

 ![](https://media.retroachievements.org/Badge/153507.png) [Explorer XIV: Dark Tower of Xervah (10)](https://retroachievements.org/achievement/108452)
 _Completely map Dark Tower of Xervah_